sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix various JRuby incompatibilities and test failures.

+* Work around a performance bug that arises from using `@extend` with deeply-nested selectors.

 ## 3.2.2

 * Add a `--poll` option to force `sass --watch` to use the polling backend to